 Title V permit holders are subject to Oregon’s greenhouse gas reporting program and most of the permit holders are subject to the greenhouse gas reporting fees.
 The greenhouse gas reporting fee is equal to 15 percent of their Title V annual base and emission fees, up to a maximum greenhouse gas reporting fee of $4,500.
 Because the greenhouse gas reporting fee calculation is a percentage of the Title V fees, the proposed increase in Title V permit fees would result in a 0.45 percent increase in the greenhouse gas reporting fees for these permit holders in the invoices DEQ will issue in 2016, and an additional 0.45 percent increase in the invoices DEQ will issue in 2017.
 The cap of $4,500 remains unchanged.

-Statement of Cost of Compliance
+Statement of cost of compliance

 State and federal agencies